fernandoem88/react-requests-manager/README.md

 }
 ```

-We saw the benefit in the _reducer state_ side, but another one is that aborting a process is made easy in this library.
+We saw the benefit in the _reducer state_ side, but another one is that aborting a process is made easy in this library using extra actions over the request, and we will see it later.

-this is how we should change _fetchUsers_ action to tell the manager how to abort concretly the request: passing the _abort function_ to _utils.onAbort_ callback.
+let's just see how we should change _fetchUsers_ action to tell the manager how to abort concretly the request: passing the _abort function_ to _utils.onAbort_ callback.

 ```ts
 import { Single, Queue, Multi } from "react-requests-manager"